tgraupmann/ml.onnxruntime.directml.whisper.tiny.en.unity/README.md

 - Keep Plugins and StreamingAssets in place; the model DLL must remain alongside the plugin binaries.
 - Works offline; no model downloads or updates required.
 - Works in Editor and Windows Standalone 64-bit builds (x64 only).
+- On unsupported platforms, `DetectLanguage` and `Decode` return an empty string.

 ## Tech stack
 - **Model:** OpenAI Whisper (tiny.en) converted to ONNX.